Abubokkor98/library-management-backend/README.md

-# 📚 Library Management API
+# 📚 Library Management Backend

 A comprehensive Library Management System built with **Express.js**, **TypeScript**, and **MongoDB** using **Mongoose**.
 This API provides full CRUD operations for books and borrowing functionality with advanced features like aggregation pipelines, filtering, and business logic enforcement.